SusamTmg/IT-SUPPORT-AND-SYSTEM-ADMIN-LABS/ticketing_and_troubleshooting/01_ticketing_systems.md

 An IT ticketing system is a tool used by technical support teams to log, track, manage, and resolve user-reported issues.
 It helps IT departments organize their workflow, prioritize incidents, assign tasks, and maintain accountability across multiple support levels.

-In Week 2 of my IT Support Lab, I used **Jira Service Management** to simulate how real companies manage technical issues using a structured ticketing process.
+I used **Jira Service Management** to simulate how real companies manage technical issues using a structured ticketing process.

 ---